meqif/rust-utp/README.md

 The Micro Transport Protocol is a reliable protocol with ordered delivery built over UDP.
-Its congestion control algorithm is [LEDBAT](http://tools.ietf.org/html/rfc6817), which tries to use as much unused bandwidth as it can but readily yield to competing flows, making it useful for bulk transfers without introducing congestion in the network.
+Its congestion control algorithm is [LEDBAT](http://tools.ietf.org/html/rfc6817), which tries to use as much unused bandwidth as it can but readily yields to competing flows, making it useful for bulk transfers without introducing congestion in the network.

 The current implementation is somewhat incomplete, lacking a complete implementation of congestion